 “So, as a result, the apartments are environmentally comfortable, with great light and great aspects, and a clear connection between internal and external spaces.
 The diversity of communal areas and terraces throughout the development also help to foster that sense of community - it’s a very positive and healthy lifestyle.”

 Mesa Hurstville comprises four multi-storey buildings, each differing in its characterisation, height and style, to appeal to all walks of life.
 The design layout is in line with Feng Shui principles, a calming palette, and the layout instinctively flows inside-to-out in just the right way.
 Most apartments boast stunning vistas either long-distance across the district, or overlooking the bustling central parkland.
 Mesa offers a wide selection of one-, two- and three-bedroom apartments to account for singles, couples, families and retirees that may choose to reside in the area.

 A massive public park and plaza is placed at the centre of the development, which contains a rich, densely planted green setting that harks back to the site’s forest history with various amenities circling the perimeter.
 ‘Snack Street’ is Mesa’s very own dining destination, directly inspired by the bustling atmosphere of Hong Kong street food and Asian cuisine.

-Mesa Hurstville was launched this year by Aoyuan Group, with the development coming soon.
+Mesa Hurstville was launched this year by Aoyuan International, with the development coming soon.
 To find out more, visit mesahurstville.com.au.